brilliantdrink/tools-for-bttv/README.md

 Current features:

 - Duplicate emotes detection for channel dashboard and on emote pages (available on BTTV and FFZ)
-- Emote usage data visible on dashboard and emote page (available on BTTV)
+- Emote usage data visible on dashboard and emote page (available on BTTV and FFZ)
-- Free-form notes and "do not remove" tags for emotes (available on BTTV)
+- Free-form notes and "do not remove" tags for emotes (available on BTTV and FFZ)

 These features will also be implemented for the other platforms.
 Planned features include: